Answer

 Approval trail missing sits under the visible pressure.

-Blame the tool looks active, but it enters the wrong room.
+Blame the tool looks active, but it enters the wrong layer.

-Use the decision test, then move to the next room.
+Use the decision test, then move to the next route.

 AI governance is the operating rule set that decides where AI can be used, who reviews output, and who owns the result when the output leaves the company.